Steftones/texts.expert-helper/README.md

 * All the keywords and URL's that need to be included in a copywriting task
 * All of a task's resources
 * Titles and subtitles formatted in H1 and H2 styles
 * You can provide words and phrases to search for in copywriting briefs.
-The tool will let you know if they occur in the template.
+If they are found in a brief, a note will be made in your template.
 * An optional "keyword tool"

 ## Installation instructions